I just adore ‘How To’ articles, so here is ‘How To Sell Books.’

 Now, promise not to laugh when you read these five how to sell books points.

-How to 1
+How to Sell Books 1

 Also, make sure your book has a title.
 This is really important.
 Untitled books don’t seem to sell at all well.

-How to 2
+How to Sell Books 2

 If you get this wrong, you may find your royalties are heading off to a total stranger.
 I always think an independent editorial eye is useful for this point.

-How to 3
+How to Sell Books 3

 I know it sounds restrictive, but research has shown that potential readers like a little mystery and intrigue, so don’t give away the whole story in your title.

-How to 4
+How to Sell Books 4

 As tempting as it may be to keep your costs of production down as low as possible, the additional pages needed to finish your story are well worthwhile in achieving some degree of customer satisfaction.

-How to 5
+How to Sell Books 5

 Consider your market and the kind of people who will be likely to want to buy and read your books.
-If they are fellow authors, forget anything much above free, as the are just as broke as you.
+If they are fellow authors, forget anything much above free, as they are just as broke as you.

 But, perhaps if your book offers your potential readers the guarantee of becoming rich in less than seven seconds, you might get a few buyers at $99.99!

 Then again, if it’s romance and you’re aiming at single parents on a budget, you could try a three for the price of one offer.

 If that is what you want from selling books, then deciding to be a writer was a very bad career move indeed.